Lesson 6 of 7 - learn to parent (nurture) effectively

 Competition is natural in all animal species, rooted in the instinct to survive.
 People compete to gain (a) resources (like money, water, food, and land); (b) power (security), and (c) self-satisfaction, fame, and pride ("I'm the best!").

 Young and grown siblings compete for physical and invisible "things" like love, approval, status, control. and assets.
-Their vying can range from good-natured to bitter, occasional to constant, and subtle obvious.
+Their vying can range from good-natured to bitter, occasional to constant, and subtle to obvious.
 Good-natured (respectful) rivalry can bring out the best in people.
 Selfish competition can tear relationships, families, organizations, and nations apart.

-Most (all?) young children are egocentric - they focus naturally on filling their own needs first, unless they're punished (shamed) for that.
+Most (all?) young children are egocentric - they focus naturally on filling their own needs first, unless they're punished for that.
 Think of what mattered most to you at four years old.
 How about at age 12?
 17?

 Young kids also naturally test their adults to learn whether they're valued, safe, and how they're ranked (worst > best).
-This testing is instinctive and largely unconscious, so using logic or criticism to get a child to stop testing will usually create mutual frustration and distrust.
+This testing is largely unconscious, so using logic or criticism to get a child to stop testing will usually create mutual frustration and distrust.

 One type of rivalry is specially vexing for parents: a child competing with them for family power and control.
 That can be labeled as defiance, disrespect, sassiness, backtalk, rebelliousness, and so on.
-The real issues in such cases are psychological wounds, ineffective communication, and disrespect, not rivalry.
+The real issues in such cases are inherited psychological wounds, ineffective communication, and disrespect, not rivalry.

 Factors that shape how intensely a child needs to test are insecurity and shame (low self esteem).
 Kids who are confident and comfortable with themselves and feel loved, valued, and safe, have less of a need to test than kids who don't.